faulker/jqInlineEdit/README.md

 - on (click, dblclick, etc.) - This is how the inline edit will be triggered
 - customData - Custom properties to add to the inline edit tag
 - data - Options for the select as a key:value object
+- trim (true/false) - Trim whitespace around text before loading into the text input or textarea

 #### Methods
 - onChange(this, text, html) - Executes when exiting inline edit mode and a change has been made